Friends of the J

 Your support provides scholarships and discounts to individuals who need it most!

-You are going to read two amazing stories from Katie and Melissa.
+You are going to read two amazing stories from Athena and Arzu.
 The J was here for them when they needed help, and your continued support ensures individuals from different financial backgrounds can transform their lives.

 Athena Atkins was at a precarious point in her life.
 When her daughter Ariyah was born, her partner rejected fatherhood and made them the victims of domestic violence.
 Athena had left behind stability in another city to be with him and attend The University of Arizona in Tucson.
 Without a support network to turn to, Athena found herself moving into a domestic abuse shelter with her infant, where they lived for months while Athena struggled to get on her feet and continue as a full-time student at the UA.

 As a recipient of the Single Mom Scholar scholarship, Athena was referred to the Tucson J by her scholarship advisor at Interfaith Community Services.
 Thanks to the generosity of our donors, we were able to offer a financial aid package that made it possible for Ariyah to attend our Early Childhood Education program.
 Having a safe and stimulating place for Ariyah during the work day helped give Athena the tools she needed to stabilize her situation:

 “I can do it [my degree] because no matter what, Ariyah is getting a great education from the amazing individuals who work here at the J.”

 Not only does Athena appreciate the value of having trustworthy childcare at a critical time, but she truly values the high quality of the play-based education her little girl gets at the Tucson J.

 “She’s getting stimulus I can’t provide at home.
 And at this age, that’s what you want for them, because their minds are little sponges.
 It has been life changing for us.”